jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_handlers-and-middleware.rst

 A handler is a function that performs the actual transformation of a command and request into a result.
 A handler typically sends HTTP requests.
-Handlers can be composed with middlewares to augment their behavior.
+Handlers can be composed with middleware to augment their behavior.
 A handler is a function that accepts an ``Aws\CommandInterface`` and a ``Psr\Http\Message\RequestInterface`` and returns a promise that is fulfilled with an ``Aws\ResultInterface`` or rejected with an